docwho2/postgres-lambda-trigger/README.md

 sam deploy
 ```

 The first command will build the source of the application.
 The second command will package and deploy the demo application to AWS.
-You will see the progress as the stack deploy, be patient as it does take a while to spin up the Aurora Cluster and serverless postgres node. `Do not forget to delete the stack or you will continue to incure AWS charges for the DB`.
+You will see the progress as the stack deploys, be patient as it does take a while to spin up the Aurora Cluster and serverless postgres node. `Do not forget to delete the stack or you will continue to incure AWS charges for the DB`.

 You can find the API Gateway Endpoint URL in the output values displayed after deployment.
 Open the URL with a web browser.